 A Word About Emergency Communication

 Do not post speculative information during a crisis.
 Refer all traffic to the university’s official accounts.
-The twitter account, @UArkansas, is the lead social media channel for the university in the case of an emergency situation.
+The twitter account, @UArkansas, managed by University Relations is the lead social media channel for the university in the case of an emergency situation.

 Contact University Relations immediately if you discover erroneous information about an unfolding crisis.

 It’s always best to use images create to provide visuals to your social media posts.
 Images taken by you will be more timely and specific than stock images.
 You can also use the university’s photo database, Resource Space, for images of campus buildings, events, and art.
 Contact University Relations or the director of communications in your area for access.

 However, here is a good article that details some of the issues around using stock art.